Where today is the Plaza de Santo Domingo in Madrid, way back in 1218, there was a Dominican convent, founded by Domingo de Guzman.

 Below the buildings to the north of Plaza Santo Domingo, and the ramp inserted to cover the slopes of the square.

-Demolition works Old Parking Plaza Santo Domingobefore and after, madrid, plazas, spain
+Demolition works Old Parking Plaza Santo Domingobefore and after, madrid, plaza santo domingo, spain